LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 - Copy-pasting the same message to everyone.
 Recipients can tell.
 Even minor personalisation dramatically increases response rates.

 - No clear ask.
+"I just wanted to connect" is not an ask.
 Every message should end with a clear, low-friction next step.

 - Following up more than once.
-One follow-up message is appropriate after a week.
+One follow-up message is appropriate if you have had no reply after a week.
 A second follow-up crosses into pressure.

 Make Your CV Match Your Message